Whirlpool WMH31017HZ Door Switch Replacement — Step-by-Step Guide

 ⚠️ Safety Warning

 Microwave ovens contain high-voltage components that can deliver lethal electrical shock even when unplugged.
-The high-voltage capacitor in the Whirlpool WMH31017HZ can retain dangerous charge for several hours after disconnection.
+The high-voltage capacitor in the Whirlpool WMH31017HZ can retain a dangerous charge for several hours after disconnection.
 Before beginning any repair work, unplug the unit for at least 24 hours or properly discharge the capacitor using an insulated screwdriver across the terminals.
 Never attempt this repair while the unit is plugged in.
 Always use non-conductive tools when possible and wear safety glasses.
-If you are not comfortable working with high-voltage electrical components, contact a qualified technician immediately.
+If you’re not comfortable working with high-voltage electrical components, contact a qualified technician immediately.

 Parts Needed